Ellsworth gets started. Our town began in

 settlement called Callanan.

-spring, not withstanding the conflicting "hopes and fears" in relation
+some this spring, not withstanding the conflicting "hopes and fears" in

 to the exact location of the Toledo & Northwestern R.R. line through